sourcegraph/about/blogposts/2020/software-engineer-career-paths.md

 In one particular instance, Maria started poking at a feature that was unreliable and impractical to use.
 It was poorly designed and hadn’t scaled well, but changing it would require the coordination of at least a dozen teams (and their roadmaps!).
 Many others had run into this broken feature before, but never fixed it because “you just can’t push a change through that many teams.”

 Maria showed them how.
 She led the effort to phase it out and replace it with something much better, something that didn’t feel like it was made for the web of 2010, something customers would use and love.
-A year later, Maria was providing technical guidance and proofs-of-concept for multiple stages of the project to some 60 engineers, working closely with numerous PMs and EMs.
+A year later, Maria was providing technical guidance and proofs-of-concept for multiple stages of the project to some 60 engineers, working closely with numerous product managers and engineering managers.

 Maria’s initiatives prepared the company for a major industry shift, and delivered the revamped feature well before their competitors could catch up.
 For her outstanding work, Maria was eventually promoted to the title of… but that’s not really the point, is it?